siyelo/dna/_docs/index.md

 This site is an [open-source](http://en.wikipedia.org/wiki/Open_source) site describing how Siyelo works and why.

-[Siyelo](https://www.siyelo.com) is a consulting company based in Stockholm, Sweden.
+[Siyelo](https://www.siyelo.com) is a distributed consulting company with presences in the UK, Germany, South Africa and Australia.
 But we aren’t a very typical consulting company.
 For
 example:

--   None of the 30+ consultants are actually employed by Siyelo (although we do have a few employed office staff).
+-   None of the 10+ consultants are actually employed by Siyelo (although we do have a few employed office staff).
 -   We have no managers, not even a CEO.
 Instead we rely on self-organization and transparency.
 Almost everything is bottom-up,